Psoriasis Awareness Week 2021

 - Real life stories

 - Facebook Live sessions

-- 'Pso: Let's Talk Research' - FREE webinar
+- 'Pso: Let's Talk Research' webinar

 Psoriasis Awareness Week runs annually and aims to raise awareness of psoriasis and psoriatic arthritis.
-This year's theme focuses on lifestyle factors that may be important to consider when living with psoriasis or psoriatic arthritis, including diet and exercise.
+This year's theme focused on lifestyle factors that may be important to consider when living with psoriasis or psoriatic arthritis, including diet and exercise.